Debugging Clock

 1. Initial Conditions

-While C2 is ON, the “set” input of the latch stays ON, keeping its “not” output OFF; consequently, the transistor connected to the “discharge” pin (pin 7/node a) of the timer also turns OFF, disconnecting the path to ground and allowing the charging of the external capacitor through the leftmost resistors.
+While C2 is ON, the latch’s “set” input stays ON, which keeps its “not” output OFF.
+As a result, the transistor connected to the discharge pin, (pin 7/node a) turns OFF. disconnects the path to ground and charges the external capacitor through the leftmost resistors.

 2. Capacitor Charging